jlewis47/jlewis47.github.io/index.md

 ## I'm Joe Lewis,
 ### a post doc working on simulations of Reionization and galaxies.

 I do a lot of work with RAMSES, and the [Cosmic Dawn simulations](https://coda-simulation.github.io/).
+These are cosmological fully coupled RHD simulations of Reionization.
+Currently my focus is on a suite of zoom simulations of massive $M_{halo}>10^{12}M_\odot}$ galaxies.
+We aim to study key aspects of their formation, comparing them to observations from the COSMOS-Webb JWSY survey.

 I completed my PhD under Pierre Ocvirk at Strasburg Observatory in 2020, then moved to Heielberg for a post doc at ITA (and MPIA as a guest).
 I've been working at IAP in Paris since November 2023.